OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 in the future.

-In the  proof of stake algorithm, computation power is effectively replaced by the priority of the user.
+In the  proof of stake algorithm, computation power is effectively replaced by the stake of the user.
 There is no need for high computing power when attesting for new blocks, meaning the environmental cost is decreased.
 However, the user is limited to mining the certain percentage